animeshkumar2/event-hub-connect/BUSINESS_MODEL_AND_USER_JOURNEY.md

     - Active state (highlighted when selected)
   - Clicking active category deselects it (toggle behavior)

-- **Package Type Filters** (Only shown when eventType + category selected)
+- **Listing Type Filter** (Only shown when eventType is present)
-  - Horizontal filter chips
-  - Options: "All Packages", plus specific package types
-  - Example types: "Classic Wedding Package", "Pre-Wedding Shoot", etc.
+  - Filter chips: "All Listings" (default) and "Packages Only"
+  - "All Listings" shows both packages and individual listings
+  - "Packages Only" shows only bundled packages
+  - Defaults to "All Listings" to show everything

 - **Filters Panel** (Expandable card)
-  - Package Type dropdown (if eventType present)
+  - Listing Type dropdown (if eventType present): "All Listings" or "Packages Only"
   - Category dropdown
   - City dropdown
   - Min Budget input